LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

     * If the pairing is still unsuccessful with multiple repositioning attempts, move yourself, the RileyLink, and the pod to another area/room (preferably away from other radio frequency signals that might be interfering), and try **Pair** again.
 Again don't be shy to try repositioning the RileyLink and pod's relative position, if needed, in this new area/room too.
     * If you have another available RileyLink, you can also try pairing using that RileyLink instead.

-## Step 5: Pod Pairing Recovery
+## Step 5: Eros Pod Pairing Recovery

-When you have a pod that continues to appear non-responsive or sending "ack" responses after several retried **Pair** attempts, it may be possible to recover by forcing Loop to start the pairing process from the beginning.
+When you have a pod that continues to appear non-responsive after several retried **Pair** attempts, it may be possible to recover by forcing Loop to start the pairing process from the beginning.

+!!! important "This section is for Eros pods"
+    * This section was last updated for Loop version 2.2.x
+    * The error messages may be different and some steps might not be effective
+    * This section remains for reference, with no guarantees.

 To start we will have to press the **Cancel** button in the upper right corner of the pairing screen.
 Depending on which state the pod is stuck at in the pairing process...you'll see one of two screens after you select the **Cancel** button.
 Follow the directions (Step 5A vs Step 5B) for whichever screen corresponds to what you see after pressing **Cancel**.